RafalBanaszak/ShrinkLog/README.md

 LOG(SLOG_jI3O7Y4, "This is an example log printing a number %hd\n", 1234);
 ```
 * The *SLOG_jI3O7Y4* serves as a tag, and users don't need to modify or manage it.
-* The message is stored in memory as 3 bytes instead of 45.
+* The string literal is replaced by a special byte sequence.
+It consumes 3 bytes instead of 45.
 * It sends arguments using raw binary format - no expensive conversion to string is required.
 * It resembles the printf function and supports **almost all (non-lightweight) printf features**, including floats, size modifiers, paddings, and precision.
 Its memory footprint is minimal.